-Do not refer for fertility treatment before 1yr UNLESS: age ≥ 35yr, known to have: PCOS, fibroids, endometriosis, previous ectopic pregnancy, previous pelvic surgery, PID, infrequent/absent periods, anovulatory progesterone concentrations, endocrine problems, semen abnormalities.
+Do not refer for fertility treatment before 1yr UNLESS: age ≥ 35yr OR known to have: PCOS OR fibroids OR endometriosis OR previous ectopic pregnancy OR previous pelvic surgery OR PID, infrequent/absent periods, anovulatory progesterone concentrations, endocrine problems, semen abnormalities.

 There are five different infertility clinics at UHCW so to enable us to get your couple to the correct clinic the first time we need you to do some initial investigations.

 We need the following history from both partners (where relevant)

 - 2. Menstrual history

 - 3. Lifestyle Issues: Smoking, BMI, alcohol, STDs (pelvic/testicular infections), work, stress, diet and exercise routine

 - 6. Up to date cervical smears, PMH, FH, DH

 - 7. Rubella immunisation status

 Semen analysis: One semen sample is sufficient if normal.
 If the first specimen is abnormal, another sample should be obtained, preferably three months later.
 If the male partner is not registered at your surgery, please advise that he needs to arrange semen analysis through his own GP and state “semen analysis advised” in your referral letter.

 Book semen analysis via Choose & Book (not via the Referral Support Service) or use the purple form.
 See the tab to the right for further information about arrangements for semen analysis.